eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 > ***The `.bashrc` file is a script that runs every time a new terminal session is started in interactive mode using the Bash shell.
 It's one of the startup files used to configure a user's shell environment. `.bashrc` stands for "Bash run commands."***

 ## Handling Docker Permission Error
 When encountering permission issues/error after trying to run `docker-compose up -d`, adjust permission or add user to the Docker group for a safer resolution:

-- Run this command for a quick fix (note that it may introduce security risks):
+- Run this command for a quick fix (note: it may introduce security risks):
 ```bash
 sudo chmod 666 /var/run/docker.sock
 ```

-> This command changs file permissions:\
+- This command changs file permissions:\
 **chmod** = change mode |
 **666** = owner, group, others
 >